I have dozens of passports, and I need to renew them constantly.

 No, I’m not James Bond or Jason Bourne.
 I don’t fly from country to country using alternative identities to evade the NSA, CIA, or MI6.

 I just love people.
-I enjoy meeting, understanding, encouraging, and helping them.
+I enjoy meeting, understanding, encouraging and helping them.
 And for that I need a lot of passports.
-One for my wife, two for my children, over thirty for my relatives and close friends, and dozens more for the new people I meet and counsel every year.
+One for my wife, four for my children and their spouses, three more for my grandchildren, over thirty for other relatives and close friends, and dozens more for the new people I meet and counsel every year.

 A passport is an authorization to go someplace you have no inherent right to be.
 In relational terms, it is the permission that people give to others to enter into their lives, to learn their secrets, to know their struggles, to offer advice and correction.